Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Well have to take the photo of this for the, for the, podcast shot, but you have literally wearing a crocheted doily looking shirt.
+We’ll have to take a photo for the podcast shot—you’re literally wearing a crocheted doily-looking shirt.

 00:05:07:24 - 00:05:14:16